 Get to know your colleagues’ outside interests and find ways to support them, like getting tickets to a sporting event or concert.

-His recent episode in Laos was amazing and led me to proclaim that one can learn more about how to act in China (or anywhere else) from that one hour episode than from anything else.
+His recent episode in Laos was amazing and led me to proclaim that one can learn more about how to act in China (or anywhere else) from a one-hour No Reservations episode than from anything else.
 Watch it.
 The key takeaway from Bourdain is that if you truly seek to enjoy and respect the people (and food) around you, truly want to learn more, truly seek to participate in the culture and food and customs of a people, and do so with spirit, you will be fine.
 The word truly is important because people everywhere appreciate sincerity and effort and can instinctively sense phoniness.

 For more on how to get along in China, check out the following: